 At Harlow Green, we have developed an environment and curriculum which takes children beyond the classroom and places them into their natural environment as well as their community.

 Harlow Green is different from most schools in that it is a Forest School.
 The Forest School approach provides a hands-on, practical education in our outdoor environment.
 This part of the curriculum is managed by a qualified Forest School Leader – Miss Rowe – who continuously maintains and develops her professional practice.
+Miss Rowe is supported by Mr McMann during Forest School sessions.
 The Forest Education Community has put together the guiding principles for Forest Schools.
 These principles were agreed to ensure good practice across the country.

 - Forest School is a long-term process of regular sessions, rather than a one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session.